Powerlearnproject/se-day1-assignment-Prince-Tee/README.md

 ### Part 1: Introduction to Software Engineering

-**1. What is Software Engineering?**
+**1. Software Engineering?**

-Software engineering the process of designing, developing, and maintaining software.
+The process of designing, developing, and maintaining software.

 It encompasses a range of methodologies, tools, and practices aimed at building high-quality software systems that meet the requirements of users and stakeholders.

 **Importance in the Technology Industry:**
 - **Efficiency:** Software engineering practices help streamline the development process, reducing the time and resources required to build software.